AgustinQuetto/AgustinQuetto/README.md

 - **DevOps:** Docker, Kubernetes, CI/CD, AWS, Azure
 - **Tools:** Git, GitHub, VSCode, Webpack, Babel

-## 📂 Projects

-Here are a few of my favorite projects:

-- [Project One](https://github.com/AgustinQuetto/project-one): A brief description of what this project does.
-- [Project Two](https://github.com/AgustinQuetto/project-two): A brief description of what this project does.

 ## 📝 Blog Posts

 I occasionally write about my experiences and learnings.
 Check out my latest blog posts: